 I’m a firm believer that good habits simplify your life and increase productivity.
-When you create good habits, like eating healthy, getting enough rest, your body and mind function with ease.
-Bad habits, keep you stagnant, uneasy and in a state of limbo.
-Clouding up your mind and your sense of purpose in your daily life.
+When you create good practices, like eating healthy, getting enough rest, your body and mind function improve.

-Creating healthy habits require time, patience, focus, and absolute dedication.
+Like all good things, creating healthy habits requires time, patience, focus, and absolute dedication.
 So keep that in mind while you read the tips on how to create habits and keep them!

 Step 1.
 What’s the Root of the Problem?

-Often times what's preventing us from kicking a bad habit or forming a healthy one is we're not addressing the underlying issue.
-For example, a long time ago I coudln't keep my home clean or organized.
-I would spend hours cleaning and it would persistently look messy.
-I bought organizational products (stands and hangers), but it only added to the problem.
+For example, a long time ago I couldn't keep my home clean or organized.
+I would spend hours cleaning, and it would persistently look messy.
+I bought gadgets to help me organize, like stands and hangers, but it only added to the problem.
+Annoying

 Was I a dirty person?
-Was I bad at cleaning?
+Was I a terrible cleaner?
 Should I hire someone to clean my place?

 Then it dawned on me, I could spend hours and money cleaning, but it wasn't going to stay clean.
-I simply had too much stuff!
-Too much stuff I didn’t use nor did I need.
-Too many things cluttering my home keeping it messy.
+My home had too much stuff!

 Ask yourself, what is the problem?
-And then ask yourself why you haven’t been able to solve that problem.
-What is the root of the issue?
+And then ask yourself why you haven’t been able to solve that problem?

 Step 2.
 Establish the new habit you need to create

-Step two is straightforward.
-Once you identify the problem, you need to ask yourself what is the solution to my problem?
+Once you identify the problem, ask,"what is the solution to my problem?"

-My answer was simple, if I was buying and keeping too many things.
+My answer was simple I was buying and keeping too many things.

 And from that day forth, I’ve never had a dirty apartment again!!!